How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Adobe Premiere Pro:

-1. Import video to timeline
+1. Import to timeline

-3. Select language and transcribe
+3. Pick a language and transcribe

-4. Review transcript in Text panel
+4. Review in the Text panel

-6. Customize caption style and position
+6. Style and position

-7. Export video with burned-in or sidecar subtitles
+7. Export with burned-in or sidecar subtitles

 Pros:

-• Professional-grade customization
+• Pro-grade customization

 • Full design control (fonts, colors, positioning)

-• Integration with video editing workflow
+• Sits in your editing workflow

 Cons:

-• Requires expensive subscription ($22.99/month)
+• Expensive subscription ($22.99/month)

-• Steep learning curve for beginners
+• Steep learning curve

-• Desktop software only
+• Desktop only

 DaVinci Resolve:

-1. Import video to timeline
+1. Import to timeline

 3. Review and edit transcript

-4. Convert to subtitle track
+4. Convert to a subtitle track

-6. Render with subtitles
+6. Render

 Pros: